Intentions (Justin Bieber song): Promotion

 Bieber published a lyric video to his channel on February 10, 2020.
 Later a dance video for "Intentions" was published as a part of the project CHANGES:The Movement.
 Bieber debuted the song with Quavo during Saturday Night Live on February 8, 2020.
-He and Quavo also performed "Intentions" on February 14, 2020, the day the album was released, during The Tonight Show Starring Jimmy Fallon.
-He and Quavo also performed "Intentions" on 4 March 2020 on The Ellen DeGeneres Show.
+He and Quavo also performed "Intentions" on February 14, 2020, the day the album was released, during The Tonight Show Starring Jimmy Fallon, and on The Ellen DeGeneres Show on March 4, 2020.
 He and Quavo also performed an acoustic version of "Intentions" at Global Goal: Unite for Our Future which was organized by Global Citizen on June 27, 2020.

 Critical reception

-Music critics complimented on Bieber's vocal performance and the catchiness of the song while some praised the positive messages depicted in the music video.
+Music critics complimented Bieber's vocal performance and the catchiness of the song while some praised the positive messages depicted in the music video.
 "Intentions" was named the 32nd best songs of 2020 by Billboard and the 45th by Uproxx.
 "Intentions" was also named as one of the best summer songs of 2020 by Marie Claire.
 "Intentions" was nominated for "Best Pop Video" at the 2020 MTV Video Music Awards.